 maintain hvac system

-Your HVAC system can be one source of moisture-breeding mold because it harbors moisture and organic material.
-Maintaining HVAC systems regularly may prevent the spread of mold spores.
+Your HVAC system can be a source of moisture-breeding mold because it harbors moisture and organic material.
+Regularly maintaining HVAC systems may prevent the spread of mold spores.

 Monitor Humidity Levels